utopia-foss/dantro/README.md

 | [yayaml][yayaml]              | Working conveniently with YAML files |

 If not specified further, dantro does not impose lower or upper bounds on package versions.
-Effectively, dantro works with the latest versions of all dependencies and the scheduled CI jobs make sure that combination continues working.
+Effectively, dantro works with the latest versions of all dependencies and the scheduled CI jobs make sure that such a combination continues working.

 In case you have trouble with dependencies, make sure you have the most recent version of dantro installed.